bruvellu/cephalic-furrow/3-text/furrow.md

 To determine the relative contribution of mitotic domains and germ band as sources of mechanical stress on the head--trunk boundary, we created a physical model of the blastoderm and simulated the tissue mechanics of mutant and wildtype conditions *in silico*.

-## Simulation design and properties
+## Model design and general properties

 Our model represents an epithelial monolayer confined inside a rigid shell.
 It embodies one side of a frontal slice between the midline and the dorsal apex of a *Drosophila* embryo with its typical morphological proportions ({@fig:fold-model}a, {@fig:model-features}a).